Hope Valley, Durham, North Carolina: History

 Hope Valley's original developers were Jesse Mebane of Greensboro, North Carolina and Walter Sharpe of Burlington, North Carolina (Mebane and Sharpe, Inc.).
 Early investors included many local residents and Greensboro's Richardson Family (Richardson - Vicks Pharmaceuticals) who later took control of the development and renaming the corporation Hope Valley, Inc.

 In a rare collaboration, Donald Ross, Aymar Embury II, and Robert Cridland came together to create Hope Valley.
 Ross designed the 18 hole golf course, Embury designed the French Eclectic style Country Club Clubhouse, and Cridland designed the roadways and landscape.

 The Hope Valley Country Club (HVCC) golf course has undergone a multimillion-dollar renovation and restoration, with a major focus on its greens.
 The Hope Valley Country Club created by a collaboration of the development's original backers and Durham business leaders has been the careful steward of this Donald Ross "Gem" for over 80 years.
-The first golf professional was Marshall Crichton (1926-1960) and the course has had a member of the Crichton family on staff ever since.
+The first golf professional was Marshall Crichton (1926–1960) and the course has had a member of the Crichton family on staff ever since.
 In the Spring of 2013 HVCC completed a renovation of its swimming pools and surrounding wet areas.
-The club also has an active year-round tennis program with seven clay courts and two hard courts.
+The club also has an active year-round tennis program with seven clay courts, two hard courts, and four pickleball courts.

 The neighborhood is experiencing infill as retiring and moving residents sell their side lots, mid-century ranches and investment properties.
 There have also been some (tragic) examples of "tear down" purchases.
 The homes of some of Durham's first and second generation business, education and social leaders including Russell Barringer, Frank Kenan, Herschel Caldwell, Wilburt Davison, and John Moorhead have been razed for new residential construction.

 The Hubert Teer House, a Hope Valley landmark from 1932, is well known for the exact miniature model of it that Mr. Teer built on the grounds as a playhouse for his daughter.
 It underwent a significant and sympathetic restoration by its current resident Mr. Teer's above-mentioned daughter and her husband prior to 2002.

-The Hope Valley neighborhood is often referred to as "Old Hope Valley", with a relative absence of newly constructed homes with the vast majority of houses situated on lots that are considerably larger than those in newer, close-by developments (including the adjacent areas of "New Hope Valley", and Marydell, Hope Valley Green, Woodcroft and Hope Valley Farms)--some as much as four acres.
+The Hope Valley neighborhood is often referred to as "Old Hope Valley", with a relative absence of newly constructed homes with the vast majority of houses situated on lots that are considerably larger than those in newer, close by developments (including the adjacent areas of "New Hope Valley", and Marydell, Hope Valley Green, Woodcroft and Hope Valley Farms)--some as much as four acres.
 Many areas in Hope Valley are heavily wooded and are home to deer, foxes, red-shouldered hawks and barred owls.
-Hope Valley is convenient to Chapel Hill, Research Triangle Park, Raleigh Durham Airport, Cary and Raleigh via I-40 (3 miles South).
+Hope Valley is convenient to Chapel Hill, Research Triangle Park, Raleigh-Durham International Airport, Cary and Raleigh via I-40 (3 miles South).

-Murder investigation

-In April 2018, real estate developer Bill Bishop was found murdered in his Hope Valley home on Dover Road.